patrikx3/redis-ui/README.md

 Some of the features are coming below.

 👷 **It was created in 20 days in September of 2018.**

-## Warning
-`Node v11.1.0` has changed in the HTTP streams.
-So, until the upstream packages are not updated, do not use `NodeJs` above `v11.0.0`.

 ## Development